-We provide appropriate structure and monitoring that is essential for clients to thrive in their recovery.
-In our programs, clients begin to build their own recovery network with the help of our addiction treatment staff and restore their lives free of alcohol and/or chemical dependency in a supportive environment.
+Our North Carolina drug rehab center provides appropriate structure and monitoring that is essential for clients to thrive in their recovery.
+At our rehab center, clients begin to build their own recovery network with the help of our addiction treatment staff and restore their lives free of alcohol addiction, substance use and/or chemical dependency in a supportive environment.
 Our goal is to provide clients with the tools and coping skills that are needed for early recovery and relapse prevention in a setting conducive to recovery.
 We also feel strongly about working with clients in obtaining the tools necessary in order to recreate their support network obtained during treatment back in their home towns.
 Therefore we feel that aftercare is a very important component to the treatment and recovery process.

 At Changing Tides our clients can begin to experience new freedoms in a “real world environment” while beginning or continuing in their treatment and recovery process.
 The professionals at Changing Tides have many years combined of experience.
 One aspect that these professional all note is the high amount of failed attempts at achieving sustained sobriety after a 30 day treatment program.
 The individual with newfound recovery experiences an alarming level of regression and eventually relapses due to losses that occur after leaving the treatment setting.
 The client experiences a first, second, and third loss in their recovery effort in the transition.
 The three losses that we see occur are peer support relationships, structure and accountability.